Dev-HyunSang/Dev-HyunSang/README.md

 **Completed 5 times in 5 years.** I studied information security through basic concepts of cyber security, cyber security ethics awareness, and cyber security practice.
 - [**Code for Korea**](https://codefor.kr) Organizer (2021.02.13~Current)
 plays a central role in the network of citizens who engage in the Civic Hacker or Public Service Data Movement in Korea🇰🇷
-Even if you are not an engineer, anyone, including planners, designers, lawyers, civil society activists, and public officials from related organizations, can join as a member of Code Four Korea🇰🇷
+Even if you are not an engineer, anyone, including planners, designers, lawyers, civil society activists, and public officials from related organizations.